Why Neurodivergent Practice is Effective When Other Methods Have Failed

 How is a neuroplasticity-based approach different from standard behavioral support?

-Standard behavioral support typically targets outputs: behaviors to increase, behaviors to decrease, systems to implement.
+Standard behavioral support targets outputs: behaviors to increase, behaviors to decrease, systems to implement.
 Neuroplasticity-based work targets the neural circuits producing those behaviors.
-For neurodivergent individuals, this means identifying the specific processing patterns driving difficulties — dopamine timing, sensory thresholds, working memory load — and building strategies designed for that architecture rather than against it.
-The goal is not to produce neurotypical behavior through effortful discipline.
-It is to build neural pathways that make effective functioning feel more natural for the brain that actually exists.
+For neurodivergent individuals, this approach means identifying specific processing patterns driving difficulties — dopamine timing, sensory thresholds, working memory load — and building strategies designed for that architecture.

 References

 At MindLAB Neuroscience, Dr. Ceruto applies Real-Time Neuroplasticity™ (RTN™) with neurodivergent clients using an architecture-first approach.
-Rather than requiring the client to adapt to a neurotypical framework, RTN™ begins with a precise mapping of how this brain actually processes — identifying where the friction is and what the existing architecture is capable of — then builds strategies that work with those processing patterns rather than fighting them.
+Rather than requiring the client to adapt to a neurotypical framework, RTN™ begins with a precise mapping of how this brain actually processes — identifying where the friction is and what the existing architecture is capable of — then.

 If this pattern has persisted despite your understanding of it, the neural architecture sustaining it is identifiable and addressable.
 A strategy call with Dr. Ceruto maps the specific circuits driving the cycle and identifies whether it can be interrupted at its neurological source rather than managed from its surface.